algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x75
 - Pops: *... stack*, {any A}, {uint64 B}, {uint64 C}
 - Pushes: uint64
-- pop a bit A, index B, and target C. Sets the Bth bit of C to A, and push the result
+- pop a target A, index B, and bit C. Sets the Bth bit of A to C, and push the result
 - LogicSigVersion >= 3

 ## getbyte